okaybenji/npm-no-task/README.md

 2. Navigate to the repo directory and run `npm install` from the command line.
 3. Run `npm run watch` from the command line.
 4. Start up a web server from the repo directory and navigate to `index.html`.
 5. Open your browser console.
-You should see a sorted array of numbers.
+You should see an array of numbers with none repeated.